 So you’re thinking about yellow paint as a color for your room, cabinets, floors or furniture.
 Bravo!
 Choosing the right yellow isn’t difficult if you pay attention to hue, intensity and undertones.
 Yellow is a cheerful color associated with happiness and joy.
 Bright yellows say “look at me,” while less saturated, mustard yellows are earthier and Old World.
 Yellow paint adds playfulness and energy to a space.
 Here are a few tips for choosing the right shade for you.

 Yellow sits adjacent to orange and red on the color wheel, but it can also possess green undertones as it approaches a shade closer to lemongrass.
-Notice the green undertones in Gilded Pear and how Refreshing Mimosa is a yellow that leans closer to orange, both equally wonderful if you seek a shade of yellow that dances closer to other neighboring hues.
+Notice the green undertones in Golden Kiwi and how Jonquil Yellow is a yellow that leans closer to orange, both equally wonderful if you seek a shade of yellow that dances closer to other neighboring hues.

 Brighter, more crisp yellows complement interiors from cottage to contemporary.
-If you’re looking for a clean and crisp yellow to paint a wall or piece of furniture, consider Fresh Pineapple or Dazzling Daffodil as true yellows.
+If you’re looking for a clean and crisp yellow to paint a wall or piece of furniture, consider Sunspot or Early Morning Sun as true yellows.

 Grab a few yellow paint swatches and evaluate their intensity and saturation in comparision with each other.
 When you’ve narrowed down a few potential candidates, grab sample pots and apply them to large pieces of cardstock.
 Study the larger swatches of yellow paint in both natural and artificial light before making a final decision.
 Once you do, trust that your new shade of yellow paint will go far to add cheer to the space where it’s applied.
 Enjoy the process!